bootloader

 bootloader_timeout

-With this variable, you can customize the loading time of the GRUB bootloader.
+Use this variable to customize the loading time of the GRUB bootloader.

 Default: 5